soulsspeedruns/statamic/content/collections/pages/moveswap.md

 title: Moveswap
 author: 1385855d-4437-4c74-8ee9-f1d5daa97a06
 updated_by: 1385855d-4437-4c74-8ee9-f1d5daa97a06
-updated_at: 1702175459
+updated_at: 1702175594
 ---
 Moveswap is a glitch!

 # Hello man this is a new glitch

-test hello

-I fucking hate everything about this life
+I changed the moveswap page!

 lmao